cbbbcb/git_intro/README.md

 # git_intro

-This is showing the basics of git
+This is the first hands on introduction to git.

+# setup
+-This is how to setup git to be run